Quick Facts: 2018-2019

 Past distributions of the student population by ethnicity are also available under Trend Data.

 The entering freshman class of fall 2018 had 3387 students.
 The average age of traditional freshmen was 18.3 years, and the average age of nontraditional freshmen was 25.4 years.

 The following averages were achieved by the full-time, bachelor-degree-seeking, entering freshmen that submitted scores.
 Historical averages are also available.

-Fifty two percent (1540) of the entering freshmen were Montana residents.
-The remaining 48 percent were from other states (1360) or foreign countries (43).
+Forty seven percent (1598) of the entering freshmen were Montana residents.
+The remaining 51 percent were from other states (1737) or foreign countries (52), 2 percent.
 Freshmen declared majors in the following colleges:

 Retention and graduation rates for recent entering freshmen classes are also available.

 Financial Aid Services and the Controller's Office estimate the following expenses for a full-time undergraduate student attending school during fall and spring semesters:

 *Tuition and fees listed are based on the average amount charged to full-time students (12 or more credits per semester for an academic year (two semesters).
 Actual fees paid may vary based on the number of credits carried each semester.
 All fees are subject to change without notice.

 **Food and housing costs will vary depending on a student's living arrangement and lifestyle.
 These figures are an average of costs incurred by students living on campus in a residence hall and off campus in a shared apartment.

 NOTE: All students will also be charged a supplemental health insurance fee every semester.
 A student who already has adequate insurance and provides proof of coverage may request a refund.